Kush-67598/babycode/README.md

 npm start

-4. Open the app: Navigate to http://localhost:3000 in your browser.
+4. Open the app: Navigate to http://localhost:5173 in your browser.

----

-Design Choices

-Component-based structure: Each section (Navbar, Hero, Features, Testimonials, Footer) is separated for clean, reusable code.

-Responsive layout: Tailwind’s responsive classes ensure the page looks great on all devices.

-Modern aesthetics: Gradients, rounded corners, highlighted text, and floating elements add depth and visual interest.

-Animations: Framer Motion provides smooth entrance animations and interactive button effects.

-Clean code: Clear indentation, descriptive class names, and minimal CSS overrides for readability.

 ---

 Notes